Wiring Harness Restoration Frequently Asked Questions

 Yes, usually we recommend a half down, but we are flexible.
 It works like this, you pay the down payment and we start work on it.
-There are no requirements on additional payment amounts or frequency.
-When we have worked through the payment that you have “banked” we put the work on hold until you make an additional payment.
+There are no requirements for additional payment amounts or frequency.
+When we have worked through the payment that you have banked we put the work on hold until you make an additional payment.
 We don’t want to have a harness abandoned so we ask that you send us an email at least once a month regarding the payment, just let us know if you are paying that month or not.
-Of course we can’t ship until the payment is paid in full.
+Of course, we can?t ship until the payment is paid in full.
 We charge 5% on every payment after the first one, This is a credit account but we do not check your credit and we are flexible on the payment dates.

 Can you test my computer, sensors, and switches?

 Yes, we are happy to so, there is no charge for computer testing, but there are charges for some sensors and switches.